-Pictou County Schools going Green!Back To News
+Pictou County Schools going Green!Back to stories

 Did you know that there are 19 schools in Pictou County?
 Seventeen in the CCRCE, one Bridgeway Academy campus, and one First Nations School.